lindorffs/ShieShell/README.md

 `\d` is replaced with the current working directory.
 `\h` is replaced with the host name.
 `\n` triggers a new line.

+## Make It Better

+It's not a whole lotta code.
+It's hopefully not too hard to read.

+Expanding it could be fun, too!
+Think of a few things that you'd want, try your hand at implementing if you want!

+Perhaps we could create a better shell together via the awesome powers of open-source collaboration!
+Or not.....

 ### Acknowledgments
 https://github.com/brenns10/lsh